The Constitutional Council was established by the by the Constitution of the Fifth Republic adopted on 4 October 1958.

 1. Types of decision

-The various types of decision can be identified by the letters which follow the serial number and precede the date.
-A distinction is made between:
+he different types of decision may be identified by the letters placed after the case number, which follows the year in which the application was registered.
+A distinction is drawn in particular between:

 2. Legal effects of decisions

-The effects of decisions concerning electoral disputes range from the voiding of ballot papers to the electoral procedures themselves and can include declaring that a candidate is ineligible and/or dismissing an elected candidate from office.
+The effect of decisions in relation to electoral matters can vary, ranging from the annulment of ballot papers to the annulment of the elections themselves, and may entail a declaration that a candidate is ineligible and/or the removal from office of an elected official.

-An annual compendium of decisions is drawn up under the high authority of the Council about three months after the end of the reference year.
-It comprises the full text of decisions (not of opinions), an analytical table and, since 1990, an English translation.
+An annual collection of decisions is published under the patronage of the Council.
+It includes the full text of decisions (not of opinions), but also in particular an analytical table which has been translated into English since 1990.

 - Les grandes décisions du Conseil constitutionnel / Louis Favoreu, Loïc Philip et allii.16e édition.Paris : Dalloz, 2011.590 p.